system76/firmware-desktop/sabl6/README.md

 ![ASUS UEFI BIOS Utility - Update method](https://raw.githubusercontent.com/system76/firmware-desktop/master/sabl6/images/3.png)

 9. You will now be prompted with a file manager.
-Select the correct Drive and move through the files and folders on the flash drive (using arrow keys and the "Enter" key) to select the firmware.CAP file.
+Select the correct Drive and move through the files and folders on the flash drive (using arrow keys and the "Enter" key) to select the `firmware.cap` file.

 ![ASUS UEFI BIOS Utility - Select Firmware](https://raw.githubusercontent.com/system76/firmware-desktop/master/sabl6/images/4.png)